SerahNderitu/Know-JavaScript---JS-Simplified/README.md

   - Ternary operator: Operate on 3 different values.
 Is actually a quick way to write an if-else statement

 **Order of operations**

 [JS Operators](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/operators.js) use BODMAS to operate on values in order.
 But if you want JS to start with addition before multiplication use a bracket () to group things together so that operations start at the bracket first.

 There are several operators but we will check just a few to get an idea.
 Check these operator examples to learn how they are structured.
 Operators have two versions.
 The strict operator(===) and the loosey-goosey operator(==).
 Always use a strict operator version for accuracy.

 ## Expressions
 An expression resolves or evaluates to a value.
+An expression can consist of values, variables, and operators.

+Expressions ask JavaScript for a value.

+## Statements

+Statements tell JavaScript to do something.
+Statements simply programming instructions to be executed by the computer.

+JavaScript statements consist of values, expressions, operators, keywords, and comments.
+JavaScript statements are executed, one by one, in the order they appear and separated by a semicolon.